surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 and comments.

 Note: You can display the comments of a particular patch by hovering over the patch name area with your mouse.

+Holding down the **Shift** key when saving a patch will automatically overwrite an existing patch, which bypasses the dialog asking you for an overwrite confirmation.

 ### Favoriting Patches